 Navient to announce third quarter 2022 results on Oct.
 25, host earnings webcast on Oct.
 26

-/EIN News/ -- WILMINGTON, Del., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Navient (Nasdaq: NAVI), a leader in technology-enabled education finance and business processing solutions, plans to release its 2022 third quarter financial results on Navient.com/investors after market close on Tuesday, Oct.
+WILMINGTON, Del., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Navient NAVI, a leader in technology-enabled education finance and business processing solutions, plans to release its 2022 third quarter financial results on Navient.com/investors after market close on Tuesday, Oct.
 25, 2022.

 Navient also will host an audio webcast to review results on Wednesday, Oct.
 26, 2022, at 8 a.m.
 Eastern Time.
 Analysts and investors who wish to ask questions are requested to pre-register at Navient.com/investors anytime ahead of the webcast or at least 15 minutes ahead of start time to receive their personal dial-in access details.
 Others who wish to join in listen-only mode do not need to pre-register and may simply visit Navient.com/investors to access the webcast.